theEloise888/React-Native-Joke-App/README.md

 2) Do npm start to run the metro server

-3)Use the metro server to run on android or web.
+3) Use the metro server to run on android or web.

 Note: If running on android please have the emulator up and running before you select run on android on the metro server.